SepKfr/Coarse-and-Fine-Grained-Forecasting-Via-GP-Blurring-Effect/README.md

 ## Citation

-If you are interested in using our forecastblurdenoise model, cite our paper as:
+If you are interested in using our forecastblurdenoise model for your forcasting problem, cite our paper as:

 ```bibtex
 @misc{koohfar2023finegrained,